...

 • Quality Improvement

 This management program will teach the same basics of human resources, accounts, and administration— with the addition of courses in healthcare operations/policy and law.
-Some of the healthcare management degree courses under these categories include:
+Some of the healthcare management degree courses under these categories.

 Degree Course Title Description